sachinsu/sachinsu.github.io/work_journal/journal2021.md

         - Use resilient AI/ML Algorithms
             - "adversarial ML" - developing robust learning methods that have multiple mathematical protections against evasion attacks.

-- Tech#Facebook Outage
+- [Facebook Outage Summary][SystemArchitecture]
     - BGP stands for Border Gateway Protocol.
 It's a mechanism to exchange routing information between autonomous systems (AS) on the Internet.
 The big routers that make the Internet work have huge, constantly updated lists of the possible routes that can be used to deliver every network packet to their final destinations.
 Without BGP, the Internet routers wouldn't know what to do, and the Internet wouldn't work.
     - The Internet is literally a network of networks, and it’s bound together by BGP.
 BGP allows one network (say Facebook) to advertise its presence to other networks that form the Internet.
 As we write Facebook is not advertising its presence, ISPs and other networks can’t find Facebook’s network and so it is unavailable.
     - When someone types the https://facebook.com URL in the browser, the DNS resolver, responsible for translating domain names into actual IP addresses to connect to, first checks if it has something in its cache and uses it.
 If not, it tries to grab the answer from the domain nameservers, typically hosted by the entity that owns it.If the nameservers are unreachable or fail to respond because of some other reason, then a SERVFAIL is returned, and the browser issues an error to the user.
     - Border Gateway Protocol (BGP) is the postal service of the Internet.
 When someone drops a letter into a mailbox, the postal service processes that piece of mail and chooses a fast, efficient route to deliver that letter to its recipient.
 Similarly, when someone submits data across the Internet, BGP is responsible for looking at all of the available paths that data could travel and picking the best route, which usually means hopping between autonomous systems.BGP is the protocol that makes the Internet work.
 It does this by enabling data routing on the Internet.
 When a user in Singapore loads a website with origin servers in Argentina, BGP is the protocol that enables that communication to happen quickly and efficiently.

-    - Investing#Call options
+- [Call options][Stocks]
     - Buying a call option at strike price (typically greater than CMP) is
         - bet on the price of the stock at expiry
         - rewarded if underlying stock price goes up a lot
         - not penalized if it goes down ( just lose the amount paid for the option)
         - "delta" effect is when chances of stock prices going up at expiry is high because of jump in stock price
         - "theta" effect is if stock prices remain same over period of time in direction of expiry
         - "vega" effect is if stock is volatile due to which Market thinks there will be hugh action at expiry.

 ## 2021-oct-6 Wed